 Linda Myoki Lehrhaupt, Ph.D., Sensei has been practicing Zen since 1979.
 She received Dharma Transmission from Fusho Sensei in 2012.Linda was ordained as a Zen priest in 1992 and served as Shuso, or Head Priest in 1998.
 She has also studied with Genpo Merzel Roshi and Nico Tydeman Sensei.In her work life she is the Founder and Director of the Institute for Mindfulness-Based Approaches based in Germany.
 She has been teaching in adult education since 1971 and has degrees in Education and Performance Studies, where she specialized in religious ritual and traditions.She has been practicing Tai Chi and Chi Kung since 1978, and for twenty years directed teacher-training programs in both arts.
 She is the author of Tai Chi as a Path of Wisdom(Shambhala Publications, 2001) and Co-Author of Mindfulness-Based Stress Reduction: The MBSR Program for Enhancing Health and Vitality (New World Library, 2017).

-David Jitsusan Vititoe, Ph.D., has been practicing Zen since 2005.
-Dave is a Lay Monk and Dharma Holder (Hoshi) at the Open Mind Zen school.
-He is also a current member of the Lay Zen Teacher’s Association.
+David Jitsusan Vititoe, Ph.D., Sensei has been practicing Zen since 2005.
+Dave received Dharma Transmission from Fusho Sensei in 2019.
+Dave is a Lay Monk in the Open Mind Zen school, and he is a current member of the Lay Zen Teacher’s Association.
 While living in Melbourne, Dave volunteered at the Lake County Correctional facility, teaching meditation and emotional intelligence techniques to inmates in the corrections system.
 Dave received his doctorate in physics in 1997.
 Since then he continues working as a scientist and engineer, building software systems for the U.S government.
-He currently lives in Dayton, Ohio.
+He currently lives in Melbourne, Florida.

 Rev. Michael Jiun Stamper, Ph.D., has been meditating since the early 90’s, practicing Zen since 2009 and is a Dharma Holder (Hoshi) and Lay Monk at Open Mind Zen Melbourne.
 Mike has a Ph.D. in Mythological Studies/Depth Psychology, and a BA/MA in Economics.
 He was ordained as an interfaith chaplain/minister in 2010, after graduating from Chaplaincy Institute in Berkeley, is an interfaith spiritual director, and was trained in Buddhist Chaplaincy at SATI in Redwood City, Calif.
 He has volunteered as a chaplain with the Florida Department of Corrections since 2009.
 He is retired from the banking industry and lives with his wife, Elizabeth, in the Melbourne.
 They have 7 children and one grandchild.